Cover image for 8 critical usability issues in web design (and how to fix them)

 Solutions:

 These hierarchy principles guide users through your content naturally, directing attention to key information and calls-to-action.
-Strong visual hierarchy can increase content comprehension by up to 70% and reduce bounce rates significantly.

-Issue 6: Poor Form Design
+Issue 6: Poor form design

-• Asking for unnecessary information increases abandonment
+• Asking for unnecessary information at the wrong stage of the relationship

 • Errors only appear after submission, frustrating users

-Solutions for Better Forms
+Solutions for better forms

 • Show errors as users complete each field, not after submission